nadheva/nadheva/README.md

 ## 📝 About Me 💬
 - 💻 I’m currently working on **Web Programming**
-- 🤔 My interests are **Data Science, Web Development, and Database**
+- 🤔 My interests are **Web Programming with Laravel and Codeigniter**
-- 🕵️‍I want to be a Data Analist (Aamiin)
+- 🕵️‍I want to be a Web Developer (Aamiin)
 - 👯 I'm part of [**@Labkom FMIPA UNS**](https://github.com/labkom-mipa-uns)
 - 💼 I’m still a **college student**
 - 💬 please contact me if you have a problem with programming haha, but i still learn about programming